-The tunnel is controlled with an easy to use remote control panel.
-Starting the tunnel is as easy as entering the desired test velocity on the control panel.
-A 20 character by 4 line display is continuously updated to accurately reflect the system's wind velocity along with the forces generated on the test model.
-A one horse power electric motor with a 10" propeller is powerful enough to produce winds of 80 miles per hour.
-This is fast enough to test virtually any model.
+The tunnel is controlled with an easy to use control panel.
+Starting the tunnel is as easy as entering the desired air speed on the control panel.
+The LCD panel is continuously updated to accurately reflect the system's wind velocity along with the forces generated on the test model.
+A one horse power electric motor with a 10.5" propeller is powerful enough to produce winds of 80 miles per hour in the test section.
+This is fast enough to test most any model.
 Instrumentation located in the test area also monitors lift and drag forces exerted on the test model so forces can be displayed in real time on the display panel.
 Precision strain gages mounted under the test bed accurately measure the forces on the model without having to attach them directly to the model.
 This allows for easy mounting and unmounting of the test model.
 The lift over drag (L/D) ratio is also computed and displayed on the display panel to demonstrate airfoil design efficiency.